 From 2 October, the ultimate interactive exhibition on computer games is open at Forum Groningen.
-Millions of people around the world, of all ages, have already visited this popular (or maybe use groundbreaking) exhibition.
+Millions of people around the world, of all ages, have already visited this groundbreaking exhibition.

 What can you see and do?

 Game On takes an in-depth look at the incredible evolution of videogames over the past 50 years.
 The exhibition features the world’s largest collection of playable games, with 120 arcade games, handheld consoles and everything in between, including Computer Space and the Commodore 64, Street Fighter 4 and the PlayStation 5, Space Invaders and Halo.
 But Game On also presents a collection of unique objects, initial concept sketches and original illustrations, giving visitors an opportunity to find out more about the creative processes behind these games.

 Because we have a number of excellent videogame companies in the Netherlands, the exhibition also focuses on the work of these makers, including Horizon Forbidden West, the eagerly-awaited sequel to Horizon Zero Dawn by Amsterdam-based videogame studio Guerrilla Games.